Infrastructure, Energy & MaterialsMay 7, 2024

 Avatar Shoshana Kranish

-What is concrete, after all?
+What is traditional concrete, after all?

 We often hear terms like concrete, cement, pavement and asphalt thrown around interchangeably, though they’re different things.

-Concrete is made of cement, which is produced by heating a material – typically limestone and clay – to a very high temperature, creating a coarse material called clinker.
+Traditional concrete is made of cement, which is produced by heating a material – typically limestone and clay – to a very high temperature, creating a coarse material called clinker.
 The clinker is then ground to create Portland cement, which is seen as the industry standard.
 It also produces significant amounts of carbon emissions in the process, releasing nearly a pound of CO2 for every pound of cement made.
 The cement serves as a binder with water and other materials to create concrete, which is mixed and shipped around the world, heralded as one of the best building materials that exists.
 It’s durable, strong and long-lasting.
-As a “dirty” material in such high demand, it’s a ripe target for being made more sustainable.
+As a “dirty” material in such high demand, concrete is a ripe target for being made more sustainable.

-Are there ways to make concrete sustainable?
+Is there a way to make concrete sustainable?

 The process for doing so starts – unsurprisingly – with cement.